-- Internal diagnostic testing is to be successfully run before any other testing. - Secondary injection testing of all relays is recommended in order to: - Retain a reference on relay performance for future calibration checks. - o Identify any relay malfunction before more critical periods of unit commissioning. - Secondary injection testing is to be carried out: - At a minimum of three points to verify any time current relationship, including a point at or near setting. - As required to prove time and current threshold levels. - Pick-up and reset accuracy is to be verified against manufacturers guarantee at TMS of 1 and at the setting point. - Each relay function is to be proven capable of tripping the respective circuit breaker from a secondary injection initiation.
+- Internal diagnostic testing is to be successfully run before any other testing. - Secondary injection testing of all relays is recommended in order to: - Retain a reference on relay performance for future calibration checks. - o Identify any relay malfunction before more critical periods of unit commissioning. - Secondary injection testing is to be carried out: - At a minimum of three points to verify any time current relationship, including a point at or near setting. - $\circ$ $\;$ As required to prove time and pick-up threshold levels of the parameters. - Pick-up and reset accuracy is to be verified against manufacturers guarantee at TMS of 1 and at the setting point. - Each relay function is to be proven capable of tripping the respective circuit breaker from a secondary injection initiation.